Artist in Residence at Edgewood Farm 2019

 Additional eligibility information: Applicants are accepted individually.
 Review of work submitted is based on seriousness and quality.
 Artists can apply as a collaborative team as well.

 August 31 for October, November and December, 2 week or 1 month residency

 March 1 for March, April & May (date is extended as a few openings came up)

 Applications are reviewed on a rolling basis.
 It is suggested to submit at least 6 weeks prior to residency start dates.

 Facilities & Services

-- Housing: Private bedroom in a shared beautiful antique farmhouse and barn.
-Bedding, towels and laundry are not provided and are the responsibility of the resident.
+Housing: Private bedroom in a shared beautiful antique farmhouse and barn.
+Bedding & towels are not provided and are the responsibility of the resident.

 Application fee: $25